Mortgage Resources

 When a credit report is pulled and does not provide a monthly payment for the student loan, or if the credit report shows $0 as the monthly payment, the lender must determine the qualifying monthly payment.
 This will depend on the loan program you are using.

-Browse Our Informative Blogs Now: Your Go-To Source for Expert Mortgage Advice
+Browse Our Informative Blogs Now: Your Go-To Mortgage Resource for Expert Advice